ndoyle09/chrysanthemum/outline.md

 - "A Greenhouse of Flavor, A Garden of Goodness."
 - "Craft Beer, Naturally in Full Bloom."

+## Per Section
+### Events / Community
+- **Pints for a Purpose**: Supporting local initiatives has never been easier (or more delicious).
+Enjoy our rotating Beer of the Month, and we’ll donate a portion of sales to a cause that matters.
+- Makers/Farmers Market
+- Animal Adoption
+- Brewer Q&A Office Hours
+- Floral Arranging

+### Sustainability

 # Images

 1. Unsplash: https://unsplash.com
   - Huge library of high-quality, professional-grade photos.
   - Perfect for nature, lifestyle, food, and artistic visuals.